+Escalation process

-Escalation process: The MoJ will agree more precise milestones with the Supplier for each stage of the project following the project inception meeting.
-The evaluation will have a dedicated MoJ project manager who will be responsible for liaising with the Supplier and managing the evaluation (e.g. monitoring progress, managing risks, and escalating issues).
-The Supplier will actively manage risks, seek to mitigate them, and develop contingency plans if necessary.
-The Supplier will be expected to nominate a project manager with the overall responsibility for delivery with the same responsibilities for project and risk management as the MoJ.
+Milestones will be agreed with the Supplier for the delivery of each stage of the project to ensure that each of the project's components and identified work in each of the phases are delivered on time and are of sufficient quality, using the timeline above as an initial guide.
+The project will have an identified MoJ Analysis project manager who will be responsible for liaising with the Supplier and managing the project according to project management principles e.g. monitoring progress, managing risks and escalating risks and issues.
+The MoJ project manager will actively manage risks, seek to mitigate them and develop contingency plans if necessary.
+The Supplier will be expected to nominate a lead person with overall responsibility for delivery and with the same expectations around project and risk management.

-If any difficulties arise, it is expected that the respective MoJ and Supplier project managers should attempt to resolve them.
-If concerns persist or become more serious, the MoJ will escalate concerns to the relevant internal senior stakeholders and seek guidance on the next steps.
+As a first stage, if any difficulties arise, it is anticipated they would be resolved through the respective contract/project managers.
+If concerns persist or become more serious, the MoJ project managers will escalate concerns to senior leaders in the policy, analytical and commercial directorates and seek guidance on the next steps.

-19. Exit Strategy
+20. Exit Strategy